-The more you get on the table beforehand, the more you can compromise and avoid pitfalls, says blogger Kate Sitarz.
+The more you get on the table before moving in together, the more you can compromise and avoid pitfalls, says blogger Kate Sitarz.

-Roommate, significant other, going back home to Mom and Dad: No one moves in with someone planning for things to go south.
+Roommate, significant other, going back home to Mom and Dad: No one plans on moving in with someone and having things go south.
 But without proper planning and communication, you’re not setting everyone up for success.

 We’ve already covered the Grownup way to move out of a shared apartment or home, so let’s now tackle how to move in like an adult.